What is a Speech Pathologist?

 The first step in helping your child is to see us for an initial consultation and assessment.
-This is when we get to know your child, and their individual communication strengths and weaknesses.
-Once the assessment is complete, we will document the results and outline them in a report for you to keep and share with the other professionals involved in their care.
+The purpose of this assessment is to get to know your child’s individual communication strengths and weaknesses.

-During our feedback session with you, we will discuss the results and form the therapy plan for your child.
+During our feedback session with you, we will discuss the results and form the therapy plan with you for your child.

-If therapy is recommended, a suitable therapy appointment time will be booked for your child and we will get started on the therapy process.
+If therapy is recommended, a suitable therapy appointment time will be booked for your child and we will get started on helping your child.